Sciwheel (formerly F1000 Workspace)

 - However, if you already have the [original] Word plugin installed, you will still be able to use it after this date.

 - For additional help using the new add-in, click on Help in Sciwheel.
-Learn more about the new add-in and its benefits on their blog.

 - Click here for help with Microsoft Store Add-ins > Sciwheel.